Asymmetries of Service: Interdependence and Synchronicity: Proofs of Parking Function Decomposition and Stochastic Model Dynamics

-\proof{Proof.} We will prove this in the order of the steps in Definition~\ref{pfcDef}, which each successive step will condition on all those prior.
-Naturally, the proof of (i) starts with the cluster-perspective of the Hawkes that originates in \citeta{hawkes1974cluster} \citepa[one can see, e.g, Definition 2.2 or Definition 2 in][respectively, for contemporary phrasings]{koops2017infinite,chen2021perfect}.
-Because this perspective yields that each point has its own independent descendant stream (across both sides) according to a Poisson process with time-varying rate $g_\mathsf{1}(u) + \eta g_\mathsf{2}(\eta u)$ for $u$ time elapsed since its own occurrence, it is immediately clear that $N \sim \mathsf{Borel}(\rho)$.
+\proof{Proof.} We will prove this in the order of the steps in Definition~\ref{pfcDef}, in which each successive step will condition on all those prior.
+Naturally, the proof of (i) starts with the cluster-perspective of the Hawkes that originates in \citet{hawkes1974cluster} \citep[one can see, e.g., Definition 2.2 or Definition 2 in][respectively, for contemporary phrasings]{koops2017infinite,chen2021perfect}. \editTwo{This decomposition was the basis of the interpretation of the model in Remark~\ref{hoRemark}.} Because this perspective yields that each point has its own independent descendant stream (across both sides) according to a Poisson process with time-varying rate $g_\mathsf{1}(u) + \eta g_\mathsf{2}(\eta u)$ for $u$ time elapsed since its own occurrence, it is immediately clear that $N \sim \mathsf{Borel}(\rho)$.
 Hence, we proceed to (ii).

 Following Lemma~\ref{dyckLemma} with $m_i=1$ for every $i \in \{0, \dots, N-1\}$, we have that the number of descendant points (or follow-up contributions in the service model language) in the Hawkes cluster model is equivalent to the vector $\left(\kappa_1(\vec{\pi}), \kappa_2(\vec{\pi}), \dots, \kappa_{N-1}(\vec{\pi})\right)$, where $\vec{\pi}$ is an $(N-1)$-step Dyck path randomly selected according to the distribution